 As discussed above, the selection of transit, bridge, and statewide infrastructure projects for programming in the TIP draws primarily from MassDOT's Capital Investment Plan (CIP).
-MassDOT and the MBTA evaluate projects for inclusion in CIP programs using criteria established by the independent Project Selection Advisory Council (PSAC).
-The following criteria from the PSAC process guide project evaluation:
+MassDOT and the MBTA select individual projects for inclusion in CIP programs using a process recommended by the independent Project Selection Advisory Council (PSAC) and/or based on data from asset management systems maintained by MassDOT or MBTA divisions.
+The following criteria from the PSAC process guide project selection: